What a perineal tear is

 - Cooling can reduce swelling and pain in the first days, especially after activity.

-- Sitting sideways, short sitting periods and frequent position changes are often more helpful than long endurance.
+- Sitting on your side, short sitting periods and frequent changes of position are often more helpful than long sitting sessions.

-- Side-lying with a pillow between the legs can relieve pressure when lying is uncomfortable.
+- Lying on your side with a pillow between your legs can relieve pressure if lying flat is uncomfortable.

 Toilet visits without extra strain